Loan Repayment Assistance Programs

 The John R. Clark endowed Loan Repayment Assistance Program offers loan repayment for Spokane-area public defenders.

-The program will provide recipients with a loan to help meet repayment of law school loans.
-If the recipient remains in public service for at least one year after receipt of the loan, it will be forgiven by the law school.
-Graduates may apply annually for the John R. Clark program.
+These programs functions to provide selected graduates with loans to help meet the repayment of specified law school loans.
+If a graduate remains in qualifying public interest employment for at least one year after receipt of a loan under this program, the loan made by the law school will be forgiven.

-Applicants that qualify under the requirements for both programs may apply for an be concurrently awarded loan repayment assistance through both programs.
+Applicants that qualify under the requirements for both programs may apply for and be concurrently awarded loan repayment assistance through both programs.

 These programs are administered by the dean’s office and by the law school faculty Scholarship Committee.
 Any awards made through this program are issued through the sole and unfettered discretion of the dean’s office and the Scholarship Committee.
 There is no obligation on the part of the law school to make any offer in any given year.